Quit smoking with hypnosis and EFT

 A combination of therapies and intent

-Tapping (Thought Field Therapy), which was developed in the 1980s by Dr. Roger Callahan, is based on the Chinese Art of Acupuncture which was founded over 5000 years ago.
+Tapping (Thought Field Therapy), which was developed in the 1980s by Dr Roger Callahan, is based on the Chinese Art of Acupuncture which was founded over 5000 years ago.
 Emotional Freedom Technique (EFT) was later developed by Dr Callahan’s assistant, Gary Craig in the 1990s.
 It is a belief of this ancient Eastern practice that energy flows through all living things through a complex system of energy pathways called Meridians.
-They are found throughout the human body with the purpose of delivering energy to each of our organs.
-Undetectable to the naked eye, Meridian points are mapped out in pairs around the body but for tapping we mainly use the upper body.
+They are found throughout the human body to deliver energy to each of our organs.
+Undetectable to the naked eye, Meridian points are mapped out in pairs around the body but for tapping, we mainly use the upper body.
 By tapping the Meridian points in a certain sequence we can promote physical and emotional healing.

 Now, it has not been scientifically proven that Meridian points exist, but if you look at the skin under a microscope, there is a convergence of nerve endings at the Meridian points.
 When ‘tapped’, neuro-transmitters at the tapping points under the skin send a message of calm up to the Amygdala, an area in the brain which is responsible for the fight/flight response.
 When these points are tapped, endorphins are released which block pain and also help us to enter the calm system.